 A Study Plan

 I am a student of the Department of Humanitarian Sciences at Ivane Javakhishvili Tbilisi State University.
 My profession is English Philology.
 Apart from English, I speak Russian.
 I am interested in languages, Chinese in particular.
 That is why I have started to learn the Chinese language at the Confucius Institute of Free University of Tbilisi.
-I have been studying Putonghua and Chinese characters for six months and I have found them very interesting.
+I have been studying Putonghua and Chinese characters for six months and I found them very interesting.

-I am not only interested in the Chinese language, but also culture, politics, social life and history.
+I am not only interested in the Chinese language, but also in culture, politics, social life and history.
 I always read news about China, because I want to make my master’s degree in International Relations.
-My aim is to deepen and develop Chinese-Georgian relations in all aspects.
-Unfortunately, many people in Georgia are not well familiar with China and I want to raise Georgians’ awareness about China, I want to contribute my knowledge to the development of Chinese-Georgian relations.
-That is why I presented a paper at a conference about Chinese- Georgian relations, there I discussed current situations in the two countries as well as the prospects of reestablishing the ,,Silk Road”.
+My aim is to contribute to the development of Georgian-Chinese relations in all aspects.
+Unfortunately, many people in Georgia are not well familiar with China and I want to raise Georgians’ awareness about China That is why I presented a paper at a conference about Chinese- Georgian relations, there I discussed current situations in the two countries as well as the prospects of reestablishing the ,,Silk Road”.
 Besides, I have published two articles: ,,Silk Road”, and ,, Chinese Language and its Dialects”, to introduce Georgians to China.
-But, that is not sufficient for achieving my goals: first I need to learn about China thoroughly.
-That is why I want to apply for one-year language course in China.
-For me, living one year in China will be a great chance and opportunity to improve my skills in the Chinese language.
-Apart from that, I hope to get more knowledge about Chinese people’s contemporary life, traditions, etiquette etc.
+But, that is not sufficient for achieving my goals: first I need to learn Chinese language thoroughly.
+That is why I decided to apply for one-year language course in China.
+For me, living one year in China will be a great chance and opportunity to improve my language skills.
+Apart from that, I would like to get more knowledge about Chinese people’s contemporary life, traditions, etiquette etc.

-Also, I have to mention that I try to get practice in International Relations.
+Also, I try to get practice in International Relations.
 For that reason I am a trainee (for short period of time till March) in the International Relations Department of Ministry of Labour, Health and Social Affairs of Georgia.
 While being here, I found out more about China and Georgia’s affairs in the above-mentioned three spheres.
 I think it is good for me to raise my awareness also in these spheres.
 Besides, I became aware of some working points and specifics of International Relations.

 I do not feel it would be problem to stay away from home, because I have the ability to adapt to various new situations.
 I could live on my own without any problem.
-I have a pleasant and easy-going character so I don’t have any problem adjusting to other people and live with them and interact with people from around the world.
-I have been to Europe by the exchange program and I keep good relationships with people from different parts of the world.
+I have a pleasant and easy-going character so I don’t have difficulties in adjusting to other people and live with them and interact with people from around the world.
+I was in Europe by the exchange program and still, I keep good relationships with people from different parts of the world.

 Having a good study record, high motivation and ambition to participate in this scholarship, I believe to be a good candidate for this course.
 If you need any further information, do not hesitate to contact me.